andrewbtran/Spring-2017/class/class17.md

 #### Ethics of data / How to lie with statistics

-Goal: Dots on a map and beyond
+Goal: Considering the ethics and purpose of data in journalism stories.
+How to not mislead with data in stories

 #### Discussion